hooman650/BioModelChecker/Attractor Detection/README.md

 ## Transition Function

-The equations below indicate how a typical differential equation that describes the concentration level of an entity can be approximated by discrete values;
+The equations below indicate how a typical differential equation that describes the concentration level of an entity can be approximated by discrete values.
+The **S** function below is simply a threshold function that checks whether the state level of an entity is above or equal to its outgoing edge.

 <img margin-left="auto" margin-right="auto" src="Derivation.png">